Free Caption Phones for Seniors with Hearing Loss

 A captioned telephone order form must be completed and signed by a medical professional or audiologist.

-Before going through the process, make sure your older adult has:
+Before going through the process, make sure your loved one has:

 Installation Process